Opinion: Keir Starmer’s tough new approach can’t come a minute too soon

 I’m told Labour will map out clearer dividing lines with the Tories in the run-up to its conference.
 In an attempt to show Labour has changed, the party will devote its summer campaign to crime, an issue on which the Tories have traditionally been strong.

 Labour accepts Covid passports and social care must be addressed but insists ministers are going down the wrong track.
-It thinks people should be allowed into large events after a negative Covid test, while Starmer attacked raising national insurance as a “jobs tax” (a charge normally thrown by the Tories at Labour) which would disproportionately hit younger people.
+It thinks people should be allowed into large events after a negative Covid test, while Starmer attacked raising national insurance as a “jobs tax” (a charge normally thrown by the Tories at Labour), which would disproportionately hit younger people.

 On passports and care, Labour’s stance matters because about 40 Tory backbenchers will likely oppose the government’s ideas – potentially enough to defeat it if opposition parties also vote against.
-Other rebellions loom this autumn over new planning rules that would allow more housebuilding and the cost of “net zero.”
+Other rebellions loom this autumn over new planning rules that would allow more housebuilding and the cost of “net zero”.
 So Johnson’s 80-strong majority is a lot less secure than it looks, especially as Starmer seems to have finally discovered the art of tactical opposition.

 As MPs departed for their summer break, I detected an unusual atmosphere at Westminster – a sense of gloom about their party’s prospects among both Labour and Tory MPs.
 Normally, one side is up and the other down.